Chovv/valorant-gm/README.md

-# Valogm — VALORANT Esports Manager
+# ValoGM — VALORANT Esports Manager

 A browser-based esports management sim.
 You take over a professional VALORANT team and run it across full competitive seasons, from regional Kickoff through international Champions.